mconwa02/wid_hackathon/docs/about.md

 - [Invite sponsors to support the event and provide resources]

 **Agenda:**
+- Registration 8am
-- Opening Ceremony
+- Opening Ceremony 9am
 - Team Formation (if applicable)
+  - Teams of 10 people
+  - 3,000 people for flagship conference, 300 teams max
+  - 5 data roles for people to select when signing up to conference
+    - Data Analysts
+    - Data Scientist
+    - Data Engineers
+    - Data SMEs
+    - Data Product Owners
 - Hacking Period
+  - 9am to 5pm
+  - Lunchtime checkpoint for help and support
-- Project Submission Deadline
+- Project Submission Deadline 5pm
 - Judging Period
+  - Top 6 finalist presentations 5pm to 6:30pm
-- Keynote Speech and Prize Distribution
+- Keynote Speech and Prize Distribution on the day of flagship conference

 **Rules and Guidelines:**
 - [Specify the rules for participation, code of conduct, and project submission]